 - service delivery to customized training providers

-The project activities focus on:
+The project activities focused on:

 - Building state VR agencies’ capacity to improve and expand job-driven employment practices for consumers;